jcurran1289/PP1-FiveASideNYC/README.md

  - Nav bar was not wokring on smaller screens. to fix this i updated from bootstrap 3 to bootstrap 5.
  - When i updated from BS 3 to BS 5, the input boxes for both forms were to the left. i created the class "centered" to center all inputs in both forms
  - Deploy wesbite was not reading css.
 I fixed it by updated the link from /Assets/CSS/styles.css to Assets/CSS/styles.css
+ - Header image was not loading so fixed by changing ../green-grass-background-.jpg to ../images/green-grass-background-.jpg

 ## Deployment